 How Meth Can Damage Your Mouth

 Meth use can lead to the development of bruxism.
 It is a condition in which individuals clench and grind their teeth.
 Methamphetamine stimulates the brain, causing individuals to grind their teeth.
-Grinding can cause teeth to loosen or break and worsens the periodontal disease.
+Grinding can cause teeth to loosen or break and worsens periodontal disease.
 Moreover, it can lead to a feeling of stiff facial muscles and temporomandibular joint disorder.

 Reduced Salivary Flow (Xerostomia)

 Crystal meth use can lead to xerostomia, or dry mouth, reducing protective saliva around the teeth.
-The lack of saliva makes it difficult for the person to swallow, more challenging to talk, and increases the chances of developing tooth decay since saliva removes bacteria away from the teeth.
-The ducts of the salivary glands produce saliva that is the first defense in fighting bad bacteria in the mouth, buffering acids, and protecting the teeth.
+The lack of saliva makes it difficult for the person to swallow, and more challenging to talk and increases the chances of developing tooth decay since saliva removes bacteria away from the teeth.
+The ducts of the salivary glands produce saliva which is the first defense in fighting bad bacteria in the mouth, buffering acids, and protecting the teeth.
 The enzymes in saliva keep the mouth moist and in a state of homeostasis; that is, a pH balance with just the right quantity of acid in the mouth.

 Lack of Dental Hygiene